II. Epidemiology

 - Non-Myocardial Infarction related Pericarditis

-- Consider adjusting medication protocol and dosing based on acute phase reactant levels
+- Consider adjusting medication protocol and dosing based on symptoms and acute phase reactant levels

 - Consider concurrent GI prophylaxis with Proton Pump Inhibitor (e.g. Omeprazole)